How to Answer: What Are Your Weaknesses? (with 3 Weaknesses Job Interview Examples)

 Step 3: Show a Demonstration of Growth

 One of the most critical components of your answer is the demonstration of growth.
-The hiring manager or recruiter wants to see how you handle negative situations and if you want to continue to grow as an employee.
+The hiring manager or recruiter wants to see how you handle negative situations and if you will continue to grow as an employee.

 If they see you as “stuck in your ways” or too comfortable with your current skillset, they might decide to move on to another candidate.